OlafHaag/UCM-WebApp/README.md

 ### PostgreSQL
 This app uses a PostgreSQL Database on Heroku.
-Heroku's free PostgreSQL Add-on has a row limit of 10,000.
+Heroku's free PostgreSQL Add-on has a row limit of 10,000 (translates to roughly 133 participants).
 * Install PostgreSQL (can skip Stack Builder)
 * Open pgAdmin4
     * Create new user with password